Essential Tips For First Time Landlords

 Set Realistic Financial Expectations

 Understand that real estate is a long-term investment and that immediate cash flow is not guaranteed.
-Initial expenses such as down payments, renovations, and ongoing maintenance can impact your short-term profits.
+Initial expenses such as down payments, renovations, and ongoing maintenance can impact your short-term profits, therefore its crucial to set clear expectations early on..

 Factor in vacancies, emergency repairs, and other unforeseen costs in your budget.
 With time, as you build equity and possibly increase rent, your investment can become more profitable.
 Patience and prudent financial planning are key to realising the true potential of your rental property.